-The kernel can not make use of any libaries and functions, like them provided by the libc2).
+The kernel can not make use of any libraries and functions, like those provided by the libc2).
 The reason for that is simple.
 All libc calls are system calls themselves or the functions make use of system calls.
 Those system calls require a running operating system to handle them.
 Therefore when writing an operating system you have to start with nothing!

 startup() from the

 startup() was called, SWEB is considered to be running.

 Startup() will perform some setups.
 First, it determines the amount of available Kernel Memory, followed by the creation of the Kernel Memory Manager and the Page Manager.
 The functionality of the most important of the mentioned components is described in detail in the following section.

 Then the console is created.
 As you know for sure it is used to print text to the screen.
 The next step is the initialization of the Virtual File System.

 Scheduler is created and started.

 Some part of an operating system always depends on the used computer (CPU) architecture.
 Interrupt and execution-threads handling is platform specific to a large degree.
 Therefore SWEB has two separate classes called

 Arch stands for “architecture“) for dealing with this issue.
 In the following step, these two classes are set up.